rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 <a name="Summary"></a>
 ## Summary ##

-In this lab, you used perceptual image hashing to dedupe the images you identified through Bing Search in the previous lab.
+In this lab, you used a combination of T-SQL and perceptual image hashing to dedupe the images you identified through Bing Image Search in the previous lab.
 Then you retrieved the images and uploaded them to blob storage.
 You may now proceed to the next lab in this series — [Using the Microsoft Machine Learning Library for Apache Spark (MMLSpark) to Perform Image Classification, Part 3](../3%20-%20Predict) — to use these images to train a machine-learning model.

 ---